WHO IS RACHEL?

 Rachel is balancing on one leg, with arms floating overhead.
 She is wearing all back with bright orange socks.
 Photo by maura nguyễn donohue.

 I am a visually impaired multidisciplinary artist-scholar based in Brooklyn, NY.
 I see life through one sighted eye.
-My work is an inquiry into the Disabled experience-aesthetic-identity, access as creative praxis, experimental audio description, and improvisation-based performance practices.
-I am interested in archiving and preserving the works of blind and visually impaired choreographers, past and present.
+My work is rooted in the postmodern tradition and disability aesthetic lineage, weaving together movement, text, time, and sound as primary modes of inquiry through a Disabled worldview.
+Engaging access as creative praxis, experimental approaches to audio description, and improvisational time-based performance practices, my work takes an experimental, embodied, approach to accessibility.
+In my scholarly work, I am interested in archiving and preserving the works and methods of blind/visually impaired choreographers, past and present.

 My artistic and scholarly work has been presented nationally and internationally.
 Some of my favorite venues include La MaMa Experimental Theater (2024), Dixon Place (2024), the Bronx Academy of Arts and Dance (2024), Movement Research (2022), the University of the West Indies Barbados (2018), the NDEO national conferences (2018, 2019, 2022, 2024), the Philadelphia Youth Dance Fest (2021), and more.
 I have worked with esteemed choreographers including Meriàn Soto, Heidi Latsky, Sidra Bell, Abdur-Rahim Jackson, Dr. S. Ama Wray, Awilda Sterling-Duprey, Carlos R.A.
 Jones, and as a principal dancer for Enya Kalia Creations, among others.